multiscript/bibleref/README.md

 # multiscript-bible
-Bible reference manipulation for Multiscript
+Bible reference manipulation library for future use by Multiscript